 - Select Multi-shot mode

-- Reduce resolution to 7 megapixels to save space
+- Reduce the resolution to 7 megapixels (to save space)

-- Quality.
-Your final result will look good even if made with consumer grade equipment because of the high resolution of the photos.
+- Better quality.
+Your final result will look good even if made with consumer-grade equipment because of the high resolution of the photos.
 With video, your resolution will be lower.

-- Size.
-Videos can be space hogs, especially if you’re shooting in 4K for a long period of time (3-5 hours).
-Still photos will need less space on your memory card and will demand fewer computer resources for post-production.
+- Less of a drain on your memory card.
+Videos can be space hogs, especially if you’re shooting in 4K for a long time (3-5 hours).
+Still photos will require less space, and demand fewer computer resources for post-production.

-First, here’s a list of general recommendations on shooting a time-lapse video:
+Before you dive in, here’s a list of general recommendations for creating a good time-lapse video:

 - Use a stable tripod that won’t wobble.